4 Tips for Better Remote Depositions | Zoom Deposition Tips for Attorneys

 Environment

-A remote deposition may take place outside a traditional conference room, but it should still
+A remote deposition may take place outside a traditional conference room, but it should still feel professional.
+Background noise, visual distractions, clutter, and multitasking can all interfere with the seriousness of the proceeding and make it harder to maintain focus.

 Common remote deposition distractions